Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-For a symplectic basis $\alpha,\beta$ of the absolute homology of a torus, $\mathfrak{Im}(\overline{\chi(\alpha)}\chi(\beta))$ is called the \textit{volume}, and denoted by $Vol_{\chi}$, of character $\chi$.
-It can be checked directly that it does not depend on the choice of a specific symplectic basis.
-The geometry of an isoperiodic leaf crucially depends on the sign of $Vol_{\chi}$ (positive, negative or zero).
-See \cite{CF} for further details about volume.
+We do not provide a proof here as it can be directly deduced from \cite[Theorem A]{CFG}, even though a simpler and shorter proof is possible.
+As we shall see the geometry of an isoperiodic leaf depends strongly on the sign of \(\textnormal{vol}(\,\rho\,)\) which could be positive, negative or zero.
+See \cite{CF} for further details about volume in the most general setting.